st8tikratio/Uselessness/privacy/README.md

 ```
 *** READ ALL PRIVACY POLICIES and TERMS AND CONDITIONS ***

+!!!!
+Users should stay away from Passkeys unless they are fully understood !!!!

 All should be open-source, audited, offer canary reports (maily service providers).

 Email services should offer:
 - two/multi-factor authentication (2FA, MFA)
-  - users should stay away from Passkeys unless they are fully understood
 - zero-knowledge proofs (ZKP)
 - end-toend encryption (E2EE)
 - encryption at rest